leviathanindustries/noddy/README.md

 ### The main gateway machine will need more

-The main gateway machine also needs nginx and squid, and ufw rules to allow routing connections to the ES cluster
+The main gateway machine also needs nginx and squid

 apt-get install mcelog nginx sysv-rc-conf bc vnstat